 If you think the building you’re living in, working in or visiting has a faulty fire door, don’t walk by.
 Report it to whoever manages or owns the building.
 You could save a life that day.

-Annual Inspection: Just like other safety devices like fire alarms and fire extinguishers, fire doors are also important which requires a periodic inspection and maintenance to ensure the performance at the right time.
-In the workplace, office, school, hospital or at any commercial property, you can arrange for the annual inspection which will identify any issues or repairs needed to your Fire Doors or Ironmongery.
+Just like other safety devices like fire alarms and fire extinguishers, fire doors are also important which requires a periodic inspection and maintenance to ensure the performance at the right time.
+In the workplace, office, school, hospital or at any commercial property, you can arrange for your inspection which will identify any issues or repairs needed to your Fire Doors or Ironmongery.
 In building’s of high use annual maintenance and service package are also available.